oyorooms/deploy-amppackager-aws/README.md

 - The key must be ECDSA, curve secp256r1

 ### Running locally
 The `bin/amppkg` binary is the actual executable which will start the server. `scripts/amppkg.sh` is a helper shell script for various operations in this project.
-The following command will **b**uild a fresh binary and **r**un the server:
+The following command will **g**et, **b**uild a fresh binary and **r**un the server:
 ```
-./scripts/amppkg.sh -b -r
+./scripts/amppkg.sh -g -b -r
 ```
 Or, for running in **d**evelopment mode:
 ```